 Olympus E-M10 III versus Sony A6500

-The Olympus OM-D E-M10 Mark III and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in August 2017 and October 2016.
+The Olympus OM-D E-M10 Mark III and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in August 2017 and October 2016.
 Both the E-M10 III and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 III) and an APS-C sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (22 percent) than the Olympus E-M10 III.
 However, the A6500 is markedly heavier (10 percent) than the E-M10 III.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.